 A slice of toasted bread is the perfect sponge for the chutney and provides ample moisture (hence the name), without making the sandwich soggy.
 Perfect.

-How to serve this sandwich
+How to serve The Ultimate Mumbai Sandwich

 It’s pretty much a meal in itself.
 Bread and masala potatoes are the custom carbs, veggies and cheese act as secondary belly fillers.
 Ultimately, you don’t need to serve it with anything.
 If you really want a side, try some crisps — because who’s gonna tell you how many forms of potatoes are acceptable?

-Troubleshooting: Mumbai “Moist Maker” Sandwich
+Troubleshooting: The Ultimate Mumbai Sandwich

 No. But you should because it’s a game changer.